ZLTM/TripSimulator/README.md

 ## Gameplay

 You will have to follow the sound of the music to gather all the instruments and scape from the woods.

-## Learned

-During the development of this project I learned to:
-* Work with a multidisciplinary team.
-* Use the software Wwise together with unity3D.
-*

 ## Contact